MI-RADS: Mentorship in Radiology

 RATIONALE

-While in 2019 female medical students represented approximately 54.9% of current Canadian medical school graduates, female staff physicians remained only 31.6% of diagnostic radiologists [1-3].
-In certain radiology subspecialties the representation of female staff physicians is even lower, with female staff physicians remaining only 10.6% of interventional radiologists [4].
+While in 2019 female medical students represented approximately 54.9% of current Canadian medical school graduates, only 31.6% of radiologists were female [1-3].
+In certain radiology subspecialties, the representation of female radiologists is even lower, with only 10.6% of interventional radiologists being female [4].
+The number of female medical students applying to radiology post-graduate medical education programs remains disproportionately low [5,6].

-The number of female medical students applying to diagnostic radiology post-graduate medical education programs remains disproportionately low [5,6].
-Early exposure to diagnostic radiology and mentorship of medical students have been identified as potential initiatives to increase application to diagnostic radiology, particularly among groups of medical students who have been historically underrepresented in the specialty [1,7].
+Early exposure to diagnostic radiology and mentorship of medical students have been identified as potential initiatives to increase interest in and application to diagnostic radiology, particularly among medical students who have been historically underrepresented in the specialty [1,7].

 OBJECTIVES